Zero to 180 – Three Minute Magic

 Chiemi Eri, born Jan.
 11, 1937 in Tokyo, was a popular singer and actress in Japan who began her singing career at 14 with her version of “The Tennessee Waltz,” according to Discogs.
 When you scan her singles discography in Discogs, you will see that every one of these releases to a tee was released on the Japanese King label — except for one 78 on the US King label that was issued (sensibly enough) on its Federal subsidiary!

-78 RPM contributor and long-time sleuth mickey rat is startled and surprised by Federal’s foray into Asian Pacific culture:
+78 RPM contributor and long-time sleuth mickey rat is startled by Federal’s foray into Asian Pacific culture:

 This would have to be the oddest release on Federal.
 DJ copies indicate recorded in Japan.